Design a System in Simulink

 show that the robot moves less than

 To find the top speed:

-Zoom on the stable region of the velocity output in time, from 1 s to 3 s.
+Zoom in on the flat region of the velocity signal in time, from 1 s to 3 s.

-Set the second cursor to the region where the velocity curve is flat.
+Position the second cursor in the region where the velocity curve is flat.

 Design Components and Verify Design

 Sensor design consists of these components:

 Measurement of the distance between the robot and the obstacle — This example assumes that the measurement is perfect.

 The time interval between each distance measurement the alert system makes — To keep the measurement error below 0.05 m, the sampling interval must be less than 0.27 sec.
 Use 0.25 sec.